-angements and response measures for addressing out of transportation, handling and disposal of hazardous wastes as part of the chemical accidents regime.

-- ➤ Promote organic farming of traditional crop varieties through research in and dissemination of techniques for reclamation of land with prior exposure to agricultural chemicals, facilitating marketing of organic produce in India and abroad, including by development of transparent, voluntary, science-based labeling schemes. - Develop and enforce regulations and guidelines for management of ewaste, as part of the hazardous waste regime. - Promote, through incentives, removal of barriers, and regulations, the beneficial utilization of generally non-hazardous waste streams such as fly ash, bottom ash, red mud, and slag, including in cement and brick making, and building railway and highway embankments.
+- Strengthen the legal arrangements and response measures for addressing emergencies arising out of transportation, handling and disposal of hazardous wastes as part of the chemical accidents regime. - Promote organic farming of traditional crop varieties through research in and dissemination of techniques for reclamation of land with prior exposure to agricultural chemicals, facilitating marketing of organic produce in India and abroad, including by development of transparent, voluntary and science-based labeling schemes. - ∠ Develop and enforce regulations and guidelines for management of e-waste as part of the hazardous waste regime. - Promote, through incentives, removal of barriers, and regulations, the beneficial utilization of generally non-hazardous waste streams such as fly ash, bottom ash, red mud, and slag, including in cement and brick-making, and building railway and highway embankments.

-5.6 Impact of Pollution
+5.6 Pollution impacts

-Pollution is the inevitable generation of waste from the anthropogenic activities involving production and consumption.
-Ecosystems have some natural capacities to assimilate pollution: however, these considerably with the nature of the pollutant and the ecosystem.
-In general, it is cheaper to reduce the emission pollution, of than mitigate it after generation, or to treat the receiving medium or receptor.
+Pollution is inevitable generation of waste from the anthropogenic activities involving production and consumption.
+Ecosystems have some natural capacities to assimilate however, pollution, these vary considerably with the nature of the pollutant and the ecosystem.
+In general, it is cheaper to reduce the emission of pollution, than to mitigate it after generation, or to treat the receiving medium or receptor.
 The impacts of air and water pollution may differentially affect the poor, women, children, and developing regions, which may also be having relatively low contributions to its generation.
 Accordingly the costs and benefits of abatement may have important implications for equity.

-and deeper causes of soil pollution as well as and municipal wastes are serious challenges in terms of magnitude and required resources.
+Similarly, the immediate and deeper causes of soil pollution as well as management of industrial and municipal wastes are serious challenges in terms of magnitude and required resources.